gaokun227/my_projects/test/README_SOLUTION.md

 * preprocess(sentence)

-  the function to correct typos in a given sentence
+  * the function to correct typos in a given sentence

 * get_features(sentence_list)

-    function to extract features associated with prepositions from a given sentence
+  *  the function to extract features associated with prepositions from a given sentence

-    input:  a list of sentences;
+  *  input: a list of sentences;
             e.g., ['I am sentence1', 'I am sentence2', ...]

-    return: a list of json objects with features extracted from each sentence
+  *  return: a list of json objects with features extracted from each sentence

 * perform_required_task():

-    function to read in the sentences.csv data and obtain the 12 required features
+  * the function to read in the sentences.csv data and obtain the 12 required features

 ## Sample Outputs from test_solution_nltk.py